One of the most common arguments against torrenting piracy is that it harms the people who make content, whether it’s movies, TV, or music.

 And when it does cause damage, it’s usually because it’s threatening the industry’s anti-consumer methods – and not individual artists.

-That being said, it’s not like everyone who torrents a movie is conscious of all this information, or is some kind of freedom fighter.
-But it’s worth being informed about.
+That being said, it’s not like everyone who torrents a movie is conscious of all this information, or is some kind of freedom fighter sticking it to the man.
+But it’s still worth being informed about.